simonhasan/4cscc-lab-manual/_sources/lessons-micropython/onboard-components/onboard-components-05-touch-pins.md

-# The Captive Touch Logo
+# The Captive Touch Pins

 The micro:bit gas a captive touch logo that can be used similar to a button.
 The logo uses the electrical properties of the human body to TODO